Introduction to psychedelics

 A high dose tends to generate altered states of consciousness and involves drastic changes to perception and cognitive function.
 One’s ability for introspection is usually greatly enhanced and regression to primitive and childlike thinking is often reported.

 Macrodosing warrants the utmost caution and should preferably always be done under professional supervision, as people sometimes experience intense feelings of fear and paranoia.
-It is also not uncommon to relive traumatic memories and events, even ones that one might have forgotten.
+It is also not uncommon to relive traumatic memories and events, even ones that might have forgotten.
 This can lead to enormous distress and could have harmful consequences under the wrong circumstances.
 For more information on how a high dose of psilocybin looks like, have a look at the truffle transformation experience.

 A Brief Overview of the Classical Psychedelics